 Ordinarily, property that would pass by Will or intestacy would be administered in a probate proceeding.
 However, in certain circumstances, existing California law permits such property to pass to a devisee of a Will or an heir under intestate succession rules without probate administration under one of the probate avoidance procedures (see my article at /Articles/Avoiding-Probate-In-California.shtml).
 Should one decide to use a simplified procedure the distributed asset will likely be subject to the Decedent’s creditor claims.
 In addition, one may be required to return the asset to the Decedent’s personal representative.

-If the decedent owned property in California not exceeding $150,000 in value, the heirs or beneficiaries may file a simplified procedure with the Superior Court asking for an order to determine their right to take the property without probate administration.
+Prior to January 1, 2020, if the decedent owned property in California not exceeding $150,000 in value, the heirs or beneficiaries may file a simplified procedure with the Superior Court asking for an order to determine their right to take the property without probate administration.
+As of January 1, 2020, the amount is $166,250.
 If property passes outside of probate, it passes outside of the probate creditor satisfaction procedure.
 To avoid unfairness to creditors, the probate avoidance procedures make the successor personally liable for the decedent’s unsecured debts, up to the value of the property received.
 In addition, the heirs or beneficiaries may have to return the property to the probate estate.

 In probate, a decedent’s estate is used to pay the decedent’s debts (and certain expenses) before it is distributed to devisees or heirs.
 In addition to the rules establishing personal liability, the probate avoidance procedures also include what I call “property return provisions.”
 Those are provisions that allow the decedent’s personal representative to require a successor to return transferred property (or its value) to the probate estate for use in paying creditor claims or transferring the property to a person with a superior right.
 The property return provisions can be applied in two distinctly different situations:

 (1) The property is needed to pay the decedent’s unsecured debts.